 After a light stain, you get a dark color if you let it sit for 15 to 20 minutes.
 Dark stains take time to fade.
 They are compatible with dark paint.
 Sand the wood to achieve a coarse grit.

-The scratches have to show so that the color has a place to lodge.
+The scratches must show so that the color has a place to lodge.
 Increase the pigment ratio so that you have a darker color.
 Leave the stain on the wood for long before you wipe it off.

-Thinner stain evaporates and leaves thicker pigment.
+The thinner stain evaporates and leaves thicker pigment.
 Apply a second coat of dark color stain when the first coat dries.
 Wipe off excess pigment.
 Glazes and gel stains increase the pigment ratio.
-Leave a dampness of dark color stain on the wood so that it dries to a darker color.
+Leave dampness of dark color stain on the wood, so it dries to a darker color.

-Wet the wood using water and sand smooth after the first coat.
+Wet the wood using water and sand smoothly after the first coat.
 Spray a toner between coats.
 Apply a glaze as a finisher.

 Gloss paint takes 4 to 6 hours to dry.
 When you touch the gloss paint, it feels dry.
-For a second coat, you have to wait for 16 to 24 hours.
-Apply it in a well-ventilated area so that the air speeds up the process.
+You must wait for a second coat for 16 to 24 hours.
+Apply it in a well-ventilated area, so the air speeds up the process.
 More ventilation is needed for the gloss paint to dry.
 Production of fumes increases in poorly ventilated places.

 Satin paint takes two to four hours to dry.
 That is the same drying time required between coats.
 Apply light coats as you get as much satin paint as you like on the wall.
 Thinner coats dry faster.
 Focus more on one wall at a time.
 You are allowed to use a dryer or a heater.
 Make sure you keep the air moving.
 More saint paint will not darken your walls.

 Latex paint dries in an hour.
 It is safe to re-coat in 4 hours.
 It is quicker to dry than oil-based paint.
-Make sure that the paint is dry to touch so that you may apply another coat.
+Ensure the paint is dry to the touch so you may apply another coat.
 Latex paint dries quickly and is easier to work with.

 The latex primer is the best for latex paint.
 Latex paint dries slower, and it comes in large quantities.
 It is made of acrylic resin.
-The latex paint comes in numerous finishes, such as flat and high gloss.
+Latex paint comes in numerous finishes, such as flat and high gloss.

 It is considered best not to work in a cold or hot environment.
 Dry and warm days are the best.
 Make sure the day is not windy.
 The temperature should range from 10 to 35 degrees Celsius.

+Painting in an air-conditioned room gives you room to maintain your temperature.
 The sun should not be directly overhead on your deck.
-That makes the stain dry fast, and it will not absorb into the wood.
-Painting in an air-conditioned room gives you room to maintain your temperature.
+That makes the stain dry fast and will not absorb into the wood.

 Low temperatures slow down the evaporation process.
 That makes the paint dry slower.
 High temperatures speed up the process, but the wood paint is not even when it is dry.
 The paint finish is not pleasing and smart to the user.
 Check the label of your wood paint for the time required for the paint to dry.
 Brands vary, and the base stain used affects the drying time.